emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TLVs are defined as described below.
 The fields are transmitted from left to right.

+If a peer or server receives a TLV which is not of the correct format, the TLV MUST be discarded.
+It is generally useful to log an error or debugging message which indicates which TLV had an issue, and what the problem is.
+However, TLVs which are malformed are invalid, and cannot be used.

 ~~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1